-- 1. Immediately upon knowing the alarm has been activated, each occupant in the residence is to close her or his windows and door and leave the building by the nearest exit. - 2.
+- 1. Immediately upon knowing the alarm has been activated, each occupant in the residence hall is to close their windows and door and leave the building at the nearest exit. - 2.
 No one should linger in the building for any reason. - 3.
-All occupants must remain at least 100 feet away from the residence in which the alarm sounded.
-No one may re-enter the residence before the proper authorities grant permission. - 4.
-Occupants of the building should gather and the building assembly point which will be communicated during fire drills.
+All occupants must remain at least 100 feet away from the residence hall in which the alarm sounded.
+No one may re-enter the residence hall before the proper authorities grant permission. - 4.
+Occupants of the building should gather at the building assembly point which will be communicated during fire drills.

 Resident students are never to be on hall fire escapes except in times of emergency.
-In addition, clothing and signs are not allowed to be hung from the fire escapes.
+In addition, clothing and signs are not allowed to be hung from fire escapes.

 Tampering with fire extinguishers, alarms and other safety equipment is a serious offense against the University community.
-A student found responsible of this offense faces a maximum penalty of expulsion from the University.
+A student found responsible for this violation may face a maximum penalty of expulsion from the University.